openhab/openhab-docs/configuration/items.md

 Generally 1.x version Bindings can only be bound to Items through `.items` files.
 2.x Bindings may be configured using either method described above.

-**Assumptions for Paper UI:**
+**Assumptions for UI:**
 The examples below assume that the user is using a text editor to create a `.items` file.
-While the way of defining an Item using the graphical, interactive Paper UI is different, the elements and the nature of an Item definition are identical using either method.
+While the way of defining an Item using the graphical, interactive UI is different, the elements and the nature of an Item definition are identical using either method.

 **Editor Recommendation:**
 It's recommended to edit `.items` files using one of the [openHAB supporting editors]({{base}}/configuration/editors.html).